Analysis | Trump brought Fox News ‘facts’ to a confrontation with reality

 Unfortunately for him, though, the information he was holding itself came from the Fox News universe.
 Literally.

-NBC’s Savannah Guthrie challenged Trump on his indifferent approach to wearing a mask, a tool which has proved to be effective at combating the spread of the virus.
+NBC’s Savannah Guthrie challenged Trump on his indifferent approach to wearing a mask, a tool that has proved to be effective at combating the spread of the virus.
 Trump dropped a wildly misleading assertion about the effectiveness of mask-wearing before pivoting to a defense of how the United States has fared relative to European nations.

-“Look at what’s going on in Europe, massive spikes,” Trump said.
+“Look at what’s going on in Europe: massive spikes,” Trump said.
 “They’ve done a very good job, but now you take a look today at the U.K., you take a look at Spain and France and Italy, there’s tremendous spikes — ”

 “But our death rate is worse than — well, not Spain, but those other countries,” Guthrie interjected.

-“Well I have,” Trump began rifling through papers sitting next to him — “I have things right here that will tell you exactly the opposite.”
+“Well, I have,” Trump began rifling through papers sitting next to him — “I have things right here that will tell you exactly the opposite.”

 He held up a sheet of paper.

-“So the U.K. is up 2,500 percent — because I knew you’d be doing this, I know you very well,” Trump said, looking up briefly from the document he was holding.
-“The U.K. is up 2,500 percent, the EU’s up 722 percent, and the United States is down 21 percent."
+“So the U.K. is up 2,500 percent — because I knew you’d be doing this.
+I know you very well,” Trump said, looking up briefly from the document he was holding.
+“The U.K. is up 2,500 percent, the E.U.’s up 722 percent, and the United States is down 21 percent."

 On the surface this seems like a compelling point.
 But, of course, it lacks context.
 Up and down from what?
 What’s being measured?

-Luckily, we can answer that question because we know the source of Trump’s numbers: Laura Ingraham’s Oct.
-14 Fox News show.
-Trump was holding a printout of a still from a YouTube video from Ingraham’s show and simply rattling off the large numbers it depicted.
+Luckily, we can answer that question because we know the source of Trump’s numbers: Laura Ingraham’s Wednesday Fox News show.
+Trump was holding a printout of a still from a YouTube video from Ingraham’s show and rattling off the large numbers it depicted.

 The chart was part of a segment on Ingraham’s program that night titled, “Biden and the covid experts, exposed” — referring to former vice president Joe Biden and government experts battling covid-19, the disease caused by the novel coronavirus.